masolimano/maneage/README-pipeline.md

      file.
 Therefore, make it as easy as possible for them to start with.
 Also check and update this file one last time when you are ready to publish your work (and its reproduction pipeline).

+ - **`for-group`**: If you will be working on this pipeline with colleagues, and the build steps involve many files, or are slow, you need to share the build directory.
+This script is designed for such scenarios.
+So open this file and give the name of the Unix name of your group to the `thisgroup` variable.
+You can see the list of groups you are a member of with the `groups` command.
+You can ask your system administrator to define a group with specific members if necessary.

  - **Your first commit**: You have already made some small and basic changes in the steps above and you are in the `master` branch.
 So, you